jensonmathew/program/README.md

 Introduction:
 -------------
-This repository contains a sample spring boot Hello World example.
+This repository contains a sample spring boot application.

 This project is automatically committed/merged to by our cycle time collector every hour to generate smoke updates to ensure our systems work end to end.